Do you feel you are less physically active since you started university? You’re not the only one – many students find themselves in the same position.

 - You can find out more about staying healthy and active at the Change 4 Life website.

 All Imperial students are entitled to free gym and swim at Ethos, a facility with gym equipment, a 25 metre swimming pool, squash courts, climbing wall and treatment rooms.
 There is a £40 one-off gym induction fee for students, and then it's free for gym and swim for the duration of your time at Imperial.

-The Active Lifestyles team are also available to support the whole Imperial community in developing and maintaining an active lifestyle, for example through organising events, giving advice and providing personal training, classes and fitness sessions.
+There are lots of ways for you to be active.
 The important thing about exercise is to find something that suits you and that you enjoy.
 If you see physical activity as something you don’t like doing, then naturally you’ll avoid it.

 That said, there’s always the possibility of finding something you’ve never thought of before – try something new, and you may find a hidden talent.